Research and publications

 Our founders invented IVF and created Bourn Hall to bring hope to the infertile all over the world.
 The birth of Louise Brown came after over 20 years of research by Professor Sir Robert Edwards and Mr Patrick Steptoe.
 Only by understanding the processes of human reproductive biology in great detail could they begin to offer advanced assisted conception treatments like IVF.

-Despite the early successes they founded Bourn Hall to continue developing the field were committed to spreading the knowledge and skills that they developed and to continue the search for still deeper understanding.
+Steptoe and Edwards founded the world’s first IVF clinic at Bourn Hall to continue developing the field.
+They were committed to spreading the knowledge and skills that they developed and to continue the search for still deeper understanding.

-Our research divides into two parts: Clinical Research which seeks to improve outcomes for the patients we treat, and Fundamental Research, which is targeted to improve our understanding of basic processes of biology, from which we hope to bring forward new therapies and techniques to help create families.
+Our research continues today and is divided into two parts: Clinical Research which seeks to improve outcomes for the patients we treat, and Fundamental Research, which is targeted to improve our understanding of basic processes of biology, from which we hope to bring forward new therapies and techniques to help create families.

 Our philosophy of continuous improvement, our highly skilled people and experience of over 30 years gives us the ability to analyse large data sets to identify areas for improvement in our practice.